 The Child and Adult Care Food Program (CACFP) gives cash reimbursement to providers for up to two meals and one snack per child per day.
 Providers are given guidelines for nutritious meals and snacks which encourages healthy eating habits.
 Training is regularly offered to help providers learn about child nutrition, human development and how to create a pleasant mealtime environment.
 The training offered at Friendly House is held on-site and is free.

 The program is funded by the United States Department of Agriculture and administered by the Iowa Department of Education.
-We serve the following counties: Cedar, Clinton, Muscatine and Scott.
+We serve Scott County, IA.
 Other program benefits include workshops, newsletters, recipes and activities, and inclusion in any Friendly House programs, events and activities.

 To become a CACFP participant: